Uniformly distributed sequences generated by a greedy minimization of the $L_2$ discrepancy: Further results on the one-dimensional case

 We will give a direct proof of this result, based on Pausinger's ideas, in the Appendix.

-\begin{remark}\rm \rm Theorem~\ref{unif2} and~\ref{unif3} yield $L_{2,N}^{\mathrm{per}}(\cS')=\sqrt{2}L_{2,N}^{\mathrm{extr}}(\cS')\leq \sqrt{N/6}$ for all $N\in\NN$, whereas Theorem~\ref{vdctheo} implies the optimal upper bound $L_{2,N}^{\mathrm{per}}(\cS')=\sqrt{2}L_{2,N}^{\mathrm{extr}}(\cS')\leq c\sqrt{\log{N}}$ for some constant $c>0$.
-We can understand this result as an indication that the trivial upper bounds in Section~\ref{sec2} are far from best possible and the $L_2$ discrepancy is much smaller than the given bounds.
-However, in order to prove the better bounds one needs to know the structure of the sequences resulting from the greedy algorithms, which is probably a very difficult task to investigate in dimension $d\geq 2$.
-Further, due the fact that Algorithm 2 leads to a sequence with the optimal order of extreme and periodic $L_2$ discrepancy, we can conjecture that Algorithm 1 generates a sequence in $[0,1)$ with the optimal order of star $L_2$ discrepancy; i.e. $L_{2,N}(\cS^*)\leq c\sqrt{\log{N}}$ for all $N\in\NN$.
-From this point of view it is clear why Algorithm 1 does not generate the van der Corput sequence which fails to have the optimal order of $L_2$ discrepancy. \end{remark}
+\begin{remark}\rm \rm Theorem~\ref{maintheo} yields $L_{2,N}^{\mathrm{per}}(\cS')=\sqrt{2}L_{2,N}^{\mathrm{extr}}(\cS')\leq \sqrt{N/6}$ for all $N\in\NN$, whereas Theorem~\ref{vdctheo} implies the optimal upper bound $L_{2,N}^{\mathrm{per}}(\cS')=\sqrt{2}L_{2,N}^{\mathrm{extr}}(\cS')\lesssim \sqrt{\log{N}}$.
+We can understand this result as an indication that the upper bounds in Theorem~\ref{maintheo} are far from best possible and the $L_2$ discrepancy is much smaller than the given bounds.
+However, in order to prove the better bounds one needs to know the structure of the sequences resulting from the greedy algorithms, which is probably a very difficult task to investigate; especially in dimension $d\geq 2$.
+Further, due the fact that Algorithm 2 leads to a sequence with the optimal order of extreme and periodic $L_2$ discrepancy, we can conjecture that Algorithm~\ref{algo1} generates a sequence in $[0,1)$ with the optimal order of star $L_2$ discrepancy; i.e. $L_{2,N}(\cS^*)\lesssim \sqrt{\log{N}}$.
+From this point of view it is clear why Algorithm~\ref{algo1} does not generate the van der Corput sequence which fails to have the optimal order of $L_2$ discrepancy. \end{remark}

-\begin{remark} \rm Algorithm 2 does not have the nice property of Algorithm~\ref{algo1} that the resulting elements of the sequence are all rational numbers independently of the set of points we start the algorithm with, because the derivative of $g_N\big|_{x\in (y_{l-1},y_l)}$ depends on the already constructed points for $l\in\{2,\dots,N+1\}$. \end{remark}
+\begin{remark} \rm Algorithm~\ref{algo2} does not have the nice property of Algorithm~\ref{algo1} that the resulting elements of the sequence are all rational numbers independently of the set of points we start the algorithm with, because the derivative of $g_N\big|_{x\in (y_{l-1},y_l)}$ depends on the already constructed points for $l\in\{2,\dots,N+1\}$. \end{remark}